|Faculty Leader||Priscilla Lynch||French|

 Languages are part of the core junior programme at St Mary's College.

-All students take a term-long taster course of the four languages (Chinese, French, Latin and Te Reo Maori) for 5 periods per fortnight.
+All students take a 13 week taster course of each of three languages (French, Latin and Te Reo Maori) for 5 periods per fortnight.

 All students select two languages – three periods per fortnight for the whole year.